 An ANNUAL CIVIC RITUAL AND PARTICIPATORY ART PROJECT

-Every January, the President delivers a State of the Union address highlighting important issues from the past year and suggesting priorities for the coming year.
+In January of most years, the President delivers a State of the Union Address highlighting the past year and suggesting priorities for the coming year.
 It’s a broadcast from one to many.
 But democracy is a conversation, not a monologue.
 Understanding the state of our union takes We the People reflecting in our own communities on our challenges and opportunities locally, nationally, and globally.

 watch videos from the 2015 & 2o16 People's State of the Union

 The People’s State of the Union is just one of many USDAC National Actions intended to spark community dialogue and creativity in the service of justice and democracy.
 To learn about future actions, please enlist as a Citizen Artist.